sulfuror/rescript-sh/README.md

 * `RESTIC_PASSWORD=""`: Put your restic password.
 * `RESTIC_REPO=""`: Put your repository directory.
 * `BACKUP_DIR="$HOME"`: This is what you're backing up; by default is your home directory.

+> [!TIP]
+> **Global Retention Policies:** You no longer need to define `KEEP_*` policies for every single repository!
+You can define your ideal retention policy directly in the **Global Configuration** (`global.conf`).
+Repositories will automatically inherit these global retention policies unless you explicitly override them in the repository's specific `.conf` file.
 * `KEEP_LAST=""`: Indicate the number of "last" backups you want to keep.
 * `KEEP_HOURLY="8"`: Indicate the number of hourly backups you want to keep.
 * `KEEP_DAILY="7"`: Indicate the number of daily backups you want to keep.